BrainDriveAI/BrainDrive-Memory/docs/user_guide.md

 ### Through Conversation

-The most natural way to build your digital brain is through conversation.
+The most natural way to build your personalized memory is through conversation.
 As you chat with the agent:

 1. It automatically identifies important facts, concepts, and relationships
 2. These are stored in your knowledge graph without requiring explicit commands